 - cilantro, sliced limes, salt, pepper (as desired to garnish)

 - Stir the chili powder, cumin, and garlic powder into the steel-cut oatmeal.
-Cook the oatmeal with water according to the package directions, stirring occasionally.
+Cook the oatmeal with water on the stovetop according to the package directions, stirring occasionally.
 I needed 3 cups of water, and the oats took 25-30 minutes to cook.

 - Divide the oatmeal between three plates when it is finished cooking.
 Spread it thin; it is your canvas for the rest of the ingredients.

-- Mist a pan with cooking spray and fry the eggs to your liking.
+- Mist a cast iron skillet with cooking spray and fry the eggs to your liking.
 Put two eggs on each plate.

 - Garnish your plates as desired with chopped cilantro, sliced limes, and a sprinkle of salt and pepper.
-Enjoy!
+Serve and enjoy!